ninedotnine/danso.ca/blog/happy-space.md

 If you want to use this, then you are welcome to download the statically-linked binary from [GitHub](https://github.com/ninedotnine/happy-space/releases) or you can clone the repository and build it yourself.
 I compile it with GHC 8 on Arch Linux and have made no effort to test it on any other platform.

-Happy-space and its code are made freely available under the terms of the GNU AGPL.
+`happy-space` and its code are made freely available under the terms of the GNU AGPL.
 Bug reports and contributions are welcome.

 [//]: # footnotes